 Mattress Pad Types

 Different mattress pad types have varying materials, characteristics, and benefits.
 We elaborate down below:

 Cotton mattress pads are unarguably the most popular mattress pad type out there.
 Cotton pads are soft and plush, adding to your bed’s overall softness and comfort.

 The downside with cotton mattress pads is that they’re highly absorbent, which leads to staining and odours.

 Wool mattress pads are made from a sheep’s coat, which adds softness to your bed.
-The not-so-good thing about wool mattress pads is they’re expensive and not easy to maintain because it absorbs moisture.
+The not-so-good thing about wool mattress pads is that they’re expensive and not easy to maintain because they absorb moisture.

-The good thing about wool is that it is really soft and breathable, so you’ll be cooler than ever when you’re sleeping.
+The good property of wool is that it is soft and breathable, so you’ll be cooler than ever when you sleep.

 Fiberfill mattress toppers use polyester and other recyclable additives to make synthetic alternatives to breathable down and feather and wool mattress toppers.

 Because of that, fiberfill toppers are really cheap and easy to search for when you’re in a bedding store.

 Fiberfill is stain-resistant and soft, making your bed more comfortable.